taylormcknight/mcknightlabs/_posts/goals/2017-10-07-scubadiving.md

 category: goal
 image: /media/img/posts/goals/2017-10-07-scubadiving/mcknight-diving.jpg
 og_title: Learn to scuba dive
-og_description: The Pennsylvania spring water was as cold as you might expect in September.
+og_description: The Pennsylvania spring water was as cold as you might expect in September, and the visibility during my nav dive was about six feet.
+As my buddy and I left the submerged platform at 40 feet, we took turns navigating by compass.
+The buddy without the compass kept watch on the depth and signaled if we needed to ascend or descend to maintain position.
 og_image: /media/img/posts/goals/2017-10-07-scubadiving/mcknight-diving.jpg
 og_type: website
 ---